binaryage/totalfinder-web/sip-mojave.md

 Reboot your machine and you may install and run the [latest version of TotalFinder](/changes-beta).

 Unfortunately you have to keep SIP disabled to allow TotalFinder.
 In earlier macOS versions it was possible to turn SIP off only to complete TotalFinder installation steps and enable it back again.
-That is no longer possible with macOS 10.15 (Catalina) due to hardened macOS security settings.
+That is no longer possible with macOS 10.14 (Mojave) due to hardened macOS security settings.

 ## Technical details